kojinobumoto/kojinobumoto.github.io/note/montgomery-multiplication.md

 - $n$ and $r$ are integers such that $r > n$ and $r$ is coprime to $n$.

 # The main part of this note.
-I was curious about if the Montgomery Multiplication was
+I was puzzled that if the Montgomery Multiplication was

 $$
 \overline{x} * \overline{y} = \overline{x} \cdot \overline{y} \cdot r^{-1} \mod{p}